Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 Other sites: Atashgah – a Zoroastrian fire temple, The Bathhouse of Bahāʾ al-dīn al-ʿĀmilī, Isfahan City Centre, Jarchi hammam, New Julfa – 1606, Pigeon Towers – 17th century, Takht-e Foulad

-In Isfahan we stayed at the Keryas Hotel, a large 200 year-old Persian House from the Qajar era with a central courtyard.
-My room was gorgeous with 20 foot ceilings, a king-sized bed and TV with a few English channels including BBC.
+In Isfahan, we stayed at the Keryas Hotel, a large 200-year-old Persian House from the Qajar era with a central courtyard.
+My room was gorgeous with 20-foot ceilings, a king-sized bed and a TV with a few English channels including BBC.
 The house was almost a complete ruin with a total renovation finished just one year ago.
-It sits directly behind the Shah Mosque and is about one block walk to the Maiden (large square).
+It sits directly behind the Shah Mosque and is about one block walk from the Maiden (large square).

 This is a very unusual large bridge with two decks, both with arcades.
 The upper deck was used by cars until about 2004.
 This road surface is 8m wide with arcades on another 2.5m on either side of the deck.
 The lower deck has always been pedestrian and extends about 3m on the west and 7m on the east out from the upper deck.
 There are steps on the wide east side where people congregate.